-M.T.H. recommends that all users and persons supervising use examine the hobby transformer and other electronic equipment periodically for conditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary cord, plug blades, housing, output jacks or other parts.
+M.T.H. recommends that all users and persons supervising use examine the hobby transformer and other electronic equipment periodically forconditions that may result in the risk of fire, electric shock, or injury to persons, such as damage to the primary cord, plug blades, housing, output jacks or other parts.
 In the event such conditions exist, the train set should not be used until properly repaired.

-Do not operate the hobby transformer with damage to cord, plug, switches, buttons or case.
+Do not operate your layout unattended.
+Obstructed accessories or stalled trains may overheat, resulting in damage to your layout.
+This train set is intended for indoor use.
+Do not use if water is present.
+Serious injury or fatality may result.
+Do not operate the hobby transformer with damaged cord, plug, switches, buttons or case.